Program highlights

 Michael Dunn successfully defended his thesis, On His Majesty’s Honour: The Nature of the Crown in Indigenous Relations on May 23rd, 2023.
 Supervisor: Dwight Newman.

 Lola Ayotunde successfully defended her PhD dissertation titled “INDIGENOUS PEOPLES’ PROCEDURAL ENVIRONMENTAL RIGHTS AND TRANSNATIONAL INDIGENOUS ADVOCACY NETWORKS” on April 14th, 2023.
-She was co-supervised by Dwight Newman & Ibironke Odumosu-Ayanu.
+Co-supervisors: Dwight Newman & Ibironke Odumosu-Ayanu.

 Eseosa Omoruyi successfully defended her thesis, "REGULATING THE USE OF CRYPTO-ASSETS AS COLLATERAL IN SECURED TRANSACTIONS: U.S AND CANADIAN PERSPECTIVES" on April 13th, 2023.
 Supervisor: Clayton Bangsund.